krkn-chaos/krkn/docs/index.md

     - Helps understand the  impact on other components and test/improve recovery time of the components in the targeted namespace

 - Persistent volume fill ([Documentation](https://github.com/cloud-bulldozer/kraken-hub/blob/main/docs/pvc-scenarios.md))
-  - Fills up the persistent volumes, up to a givien percentage, used by the pod for the specified duration
+  - Fills up the persistent volumes, up to a given percentage, used by the pod for the specified duration
     - Helps understand how an application deals when it’s no longer able to write data to the disk.
 For example kafka’s behavior when it’s not able to commit data to the disk.

 - Network Chaos ([Documentation](https://github.com/cloud-bulldozer/kraken-hub/blob/main/docs/network-chaos.md))